 - Information on the elected representatives on the NGO Council. – Read more

-- The Ministry of Health`s NGO Desk acts as an “anchor” for the Ministry of Health in implementing the Framework for Relations between the Ministry of Health and Health/Disability Non-Government Orga – Read more
+- The Ministry of Health`s NGO Desk acted as an anchor for the Ministry of Health in implementing the Framework for Relations between the Ministry of Health and Health/Disability Non-Government Organ – Read more

 - Annual reports for the NGO Network. – Read more